rustaceanrob/metaphor_demo/README.md

 ### src-tauri/

 This is the API logic written in Rust, the hottest programming language on the block.
-I like Rust for a number of reason, but mostly for the killer complier and type safety.
+I like Rust for a number of reasons, mostly for the killer complier and type safety.
 I handled the HTTPS requests with a package called `reqwests` and forward the plaintext string to the frontend.

 ### Screenshots